openbtps/btps-node/docs/docusaurus/docs/sdk/apiReference.md

 ```

 **Description:**
-Validates a `btp_trust_response` by checking if the response is authorized (only the original receiver of a trust request can respond).
+Validates a `TRUST_RES` by checking if the response is authorized (only the original receiver of a trust request can respond).

 **Arguments:**